QuantumScorpion/ShibaInvasion/README.md

 # Shiba Invasion Game

-Shiba Invasion is an engaging blockchain-based game that features lovable Shiba dogs with unique attributes and abilities.
+Shiba Invasion is an engaging ethereum blockchain-based game that features Shiba with unique attributes and abilities.
 Users can create new Shibas, level up their existing Shibas, change their Shibas' names, and make them compete against other Shibas.
-This game is built on the Ethereum network using Solidity for smart contracts and React for the front-end.
+The back-end of the game is built on the Ethereum network using Solidity for smart contracts.
+The front-end is in development.

 ## Features